davelab6/metrickal-typeface/README.md

 By "geometric", I mean that symmetry and math were emphasized first.
 When I wanted to make a stroke at a 30 degree angle, I calculated where the points should end up, and put them there.
-If a glyth looked weird, I would sketch it out until I liked it, then go back to the drawing board and try to find lines and curves that followed simple geometric principles and achieved the same effect.
+If a glyph looked weird, I would sketch it out until I liked it, then go back to the drawing board and try to find lines and curves that followed simple geometric principles and achieved the same effect.
 That probably sounds pretentious, but another way to say it is: I